CLC DELEGATES – REGION 3

 Juanita Rogers

-Director of the Mistake Creek Cattle Company since 2014 and of the Brumby Plains Aboriginal Corporation.
-Doing ‘grazing for profit’ training since 2016 and wants to learn about governance.
+Ms Rogers has been a director of the Mistake Creek Cattle Company since 2014 and is a director of the Brumby Plains Aboriginal Corporation.
+Undertook ‘grazing for profit’ training since 2016 and wants to learn about governance.

 Leah Leaman